-- having a clearly expressed and communicated risk appetite in relation to environmental matters
+- having a clearly expressed and communicated risk appetite in relation to reputational and environmental matters;

-- undertaking a comprehensive analysis throughout the credit decisioning and management process to identify potential issues
+- undertaking a comprehensive analysis throughout the credit decision and management process to identify potential issues; and

-While environmental risk can arise from a number of areas, from a lending perspective we focus on:
+While reputation and environmental risk can arise from a number of areas, from a lending perspective we focus on:

-- the nature and location of the property where the business operates (both leased and owner-occupied property) on which the activity occurs i.e. environmentally sensitive sites
+- the nature and location of the property where the business operates (both leased and owner-occupied property) on which the activity occurs or where security property is located;

 All lending decisions are referred to a credit decision team who closely evaluate:

-- the potential for liability for environmental issues to be assumed by BOQ at some future date
+- the potential for liability for environmental issues to be assumed by BOQ at some future date; and

-We’re aware this is an area that is getting increasing focus from customers and investors and as a result we have taken a number of steps in recent years:
+We are aware this is an area that is attracting increasing focus from our stakeholders and as a result we have taken a number of steps in recent years:

-- We introduced a Reputational Risk Management Policy to outline BOQ’s prudent and proactive approach to managing reputational risk
+- we introduced a Conduct and Reputational Risk Framework to outline BOQ’s prudent and proactive approach to managing reputation risk;

-- As part of our Lending policies, we also have a Prohibited List of Industries and Activities for which we have no risk appetite and do not wish to be involved in
+- as part of our Lending policies, we also have a Prohibited List of Industries and Activities for which we have no risk appetite; and

-- In July 2015, we introduced an Ecological Care and Sustainability Lending Policy, which helps guide our lending decisions and strengthen controls when considering lending in a range of industries that have the potential for environmental impact
+- we introduced an Ecological Care and Sustainability Lending Policy, which helps guide our lending decisions and strengthen controls when considering lending in a range of industries that have the potential for environmental and animal welfare impact.

 Lending to the fossil fuel mining sector

-BOQ is making a positive environmental contribution to the communities in which we operate by:
+In addition to the above BOQ aims to make a positive environmental contribution to the communities in which we operate by:

-- Considering the environment in all relevant business decisions
+- considering the environment in relevant business decisions;

-- Improving measurement and reporting of our operational environmental impact via BOQ’s non-financial
+- improving measurement and reporting of our operational environmental impact via BOQ’s non-financial performance table;

-- Building out disclosures which align with the Task Force on Climate-related Financial Disclosures’ recommendations
+- building out disclosures that align with the Task Force on Climate-related Financial Disclosures’ recommendations; and

 The World Organisation for Animal Health (OIE) sets the international standard and provides an effective framework for animal welfare management.
 The OIE is an intergovernmental organisation with the global mandate to improve animal health, animal welfare and veterinary public health.
 OIE standards have become the de facto international reference for animal welfare in the trade of animals and their products in developed and developing markets.
 OIE standards act as a guide for the development of assurance programs and it is envisaged that they will be increasingly used as a basis for bilateral agreements between OIE member countries.